Mexicans have been brewing beer for centuries and today Mexico is one of the world’s top beer-producing countries.

 The “Big Two” Beer Breweries in Mexico

 The “big two” corporations managing the Mexican market today are Cerveceria Modelo (Grupo Modelo) and Cerveceria Cuauhtémoc-Moctezuma (FEMSA).
-Between them, they supply over 90% of all beer in Mexico and, in 2003, Mexico overtook the Netherlands as world leader in total beer production, helped by massive growth in exports to the neighboring U.S. beverage markets.
+Between them, they supply over 90% of all beer in Mexico and the country has overtaken the Netherlands as world leader in total beer production—helped by significant growth in exports to the neighboring U.S. beverage markets.

-Today, domestic sales of beer total some 6 billion U.S. dollars; exports account for some 1.2 billion U.S. dollars.
+Today, domestic sales of beer exceed six billion U.S. dollars; exports account for some 2.2 billion U.S. dollars.
 The major brewers operate seventeen brewing plants in eleven states and support over ninety barley-producing centers across the country.
 They also run and manage one of the country’s most extensive and sophisticated retail distribution networks, which deliver their branded beers nation-wide—even to remotely located small towns and villages.
 More than 90,000 people in Mexico are employed directly by the big brewers and a further 800,000 indirectly.

 Micro breweries in Mexico